 TPSS offers a broad range of interesting courses taught by our knowledgeable, caring faculty and staff.
-They include Science, Horticulture, Production Systems, Technical Landscaping, Horticultural Practices.
-Ornamental Plant Materials, Food Crop Production, Flower & Foliage Crop Production.
-Our specialized courses include Plant Physiology, Plant Propagation, Plant Transformation and Tissue Culture, Plant Breeding and Genetics, Post-Harvest Physiology, Turfgrass Management, Nursery Management and Weed Science.
+They include Science, Horticulture, Sustainable Production Systems, Technical Landscaping, Horticultural Practices.
+Ornamental Plant Materials, Sustainable Food Crop Production, Sustainable Flower & Foliage Crop Production.
+Our specialized courses include Plant Physiology, Plant Propagation, Plant Transformation and Tissue Culture, Plant Breeding and Genetics, Postharvest Physiology, Turfgrass Management, Sustainable Nursery Management and Weed Science.
 Students enrolled in these courses gain valuable experience working in the industry through our internship program.

 Enrollment for degree completion.
 Pre: master’s Plan B or C candidate or consent.

 (2 Lec, 1 3-hr Lab) Principles of modeling crop growth and development, model types, techniques, simulation.
 Modeling influence of climate/environment on phenology, growth, development of horticultural crops.
 Pre: BOT 470 and NREM 310, or consent.

 (3 Lec, 1 3-hr Lab) Design of experiments and variance analyses in biological and agricultural research.
 Pre: graduate standing or consent.
 Recommended: ZOOL 632.
 (Cross-listed as ANSC 603)

 (3 Lec, 1 3-hr Lab) Study of biochemical and biogeochemical transformations mediated by soil microorganisms, emphasis on processes important to sustainable plant growth productivity and protecting environmental quality.
 Pre: 304 and MICR 351, or consent.